sainath-murugan/social_webproject-python_flask/README.md

 ```

 If the current user tries to edit or delete the other user's post, the website will throw a 403 forbidden error in browser.
-This specification can be achived by `abort` function in flask. so the users post in the database can be secured
+This specification can be achived by `abort` function in flask. so the user's post in the database can be secured

-# Password reset capability bt email
+# Password reset capability by email
 At any time the user can forgot his/her password so, the password reseting capability is developed in this project. `flask_mail` library provides `Mail` class it is used to send automatic mail from the server.

 ```python